We all know that gender inequality exists around the world but many of you might not know about the situation for women in Nepal.

 One of the good things for me is that Rabindra believes many of these practices are outdated and outrageous.
 He never says I have to fast for his long life and he says if we only have girls and no sons, he will be just as happy.
 He certainly doesn’t tell me I can’t cook when I have my period.
 I think he would be lost if that happened!
 Jokes!

 However it’s still played a part in our relationship in smaller ways.
-I’ve had to get used to the whole ‘boy’s club’ where men hang out regularly without their women (this is something I will post about later).
+I’ve had to get used to the whole ‘boy’s club’ where men are often divided from women in social circles.

 The health of Nepalese women is another matter again.
 According to SIGI, Nepal is one of the few countries in the world in which the life expectancy of women is lower than that of men.
 Read more at http://genderindex.org/country/nepal